Hannah Clothier Hull: Career

-Hull volunteered at the College Settlement House in Philadelphia after she graduated from Swarthmore.
+Since her conservative family did not allow her to work after graduation, she volunteered at the College Settlement House in Philadelphia.

-Hull attended the Second Hague Conference for International Peace in 1907.
+Hull first became involved in organized peace activities after she attended the Second Hague Conference for International Peace in 1907 with her husband.
+She served as vice-president of the Pennsylvania Woman Suffrage Association from 1913 to 1914.
 She was chair of the Women's Peace Party in Pennsylvania from 1914 to 1919, through World War I. In 1922 she attended the International Conference of Women held at the Hague.

-From 1928 until 1947, Hull was on the board of the American Friends Service Committee.
+She worked with the American Friends Service Committee on their programs to support civilians in France and Russia as well as programs to feed children in Germany and Austria.
+She served as vice-chairman of the board of the American Friends Service Committee from 1928 to 1947.
 In 1932 Hull was a delegate to League of Nations Disarmament Conference.
 She was an officer of the American branch of the Women's International League for Peace and Freedom from 1924 until 1939, and then held the title honorary president until her death in 1958.

 She was president of the Swarthmore Woman's Club, and chaired the suffrage committee of the State Federation of Pennsylvania Women.
 She was on the board of directors at Pendle Hill, a Quaker retreat center in Wallingford, Pennsylvania.